 Everyone is concerned about costs these days.
-Whether labor rates, tooling costs, machine prices, utility rates, real estate taxes, each affects the final part cost of anything manufactured.
+Whether that is labor rates, tooling costs, machine prices, utility rates, real estate taxes, each affects the final cost of any part that is manufactured.
 The basic equation is simple:

 Part Cost = Material Cost + Processing Cost

-Some companies reduce costs by buying materials at the lowest possible price.
-They will negotiate global supply contracts, conduct blind auctions, and basically do everything they can to hammer their suppliers for the lowest possible price.
+Some companies try to reduce costs by buying materials at the lowest possible price.
+They will negotiate global supply contracts, conduct blind auctions, and basically do everything they can to hammer their material suppliers for the lowest possible price per pound.

 |=||Cost of Process